History Of The Dakota People In Minnesota

 tried, convicted and punished for crimes against humanity.

-A former Minnesota Governor, Alexander Ramsey, made a genocidal declaration on Sept.
+A former Minnesota Governor, Alexander Ramsey, made an ethnocidal and genocidal declaration on Sept.
 9, 1862.
 He declared that "the Sioux

 Indians of Minnesota must be exterminated or driven forever beyond the borders of the state."